-Winter is here!
 Things to do in Quebec city in wintertime!
+Updated 2023-24

 Winter is Here!
-While winter weather in this beautiful province can be harsh and tough, Quebec is nonetheless a lovely city in wintertime.
+While winter weather in this beautiful part of the world can be harsh and tough, Quebec is nonetheless a lovely city in wintertime.
 Once you embrace winter your trip will be unforgettable.
 Here is a small list of activities you can do when you will come over for a visit:

 Try Dufferin Terrace Slides (Tobbogan Run)

 This is a tradition for many Quebecers since 1884!
 "Attache ta tuque avec de la broche."
 (Which in French Canadian means "tie your hat with staples").
 Slide down at speeds up to 70 kph and shiver with excitement!
 You're in for a treat with this nice, cheap activity.
 Rent your toboggan at the 1884 kiosk right by the slide.
 Have fun!

 Try some great coffee-houses